CausalCompass: Evaluating the Robustness of Time-Series Causal Discovery in Misspecified Scenarios: Critical experimental results and insights

 Based on the summarized results across all scenarios and configurations (see Appendix~\ref{app_summary}), as well as results obtained with dataset-specific optimal hyperparameters (see Appendix~\ref{app_table_results_best} and~\ref{app_fig_results_best}), hyperparameters selected by average performance (see Appendix~\ref{app_table_results_avg_scen} and~\ref{app_fig_results_avg_scen}), different levels of assumption violations (see Appendix~\ref{app_mea},~\ref{app_non}, and~\ref{app_confounder}), and non-Gaussian noise (see Appendix~\ref{app_non_gaussian}), we observe that deep learning-based methods exhibit superior overall performance.
 Hyperparameter sensitivity analyses (Section~\ref{sec:sensitivity}) further indicate that deep learning methods exhibit higher sensitivity to hyperparameter choices in linear settings, whereas their performance is comparatively more stable in nonlinear settings.
-The summarized results in Table~\ref{tab:overall_summary} indicate that, under assumption violation scenarios, deep learning-based methods exhibit a larger relative advantage in AUPRC than in AUROC.
-Given that AUPRC is more sensitive to the introduction of spurious causal edges in sparse causal graph recovery, this observation suggests that deep learning approaches are relatively less prone to producing spurious causal edges when assumptions are violated.
-A possible explanation is that neural networks possess greater function approximation capacity, enabling them to better accommodate unmodeled factors without explicitly introducing additional causal edges, thereby exhibiting stronger robustness in causal graph recovery.
 In practice, violations of model assumptions are inevitable, rendering the robustness of methods critically important.
 Considering the robust characteristics of deep learning-based approaches, they possess tremendous potential in practical applications.
 We further observe that NTS-NOTEARS relies heavily on standardized preprocessing, performing poorly in the vanilla setting but achieving strong performance after standardization.
 Existing work~\cite{reisach2021beware,ng2024structure} has provided theoretical explanations for the performance degradation of continuous optimization methods under standardization in i.i.d. settings.
 In contrast, our empirical results reveal that, in time-series settings, the continuous optimization method NTS-NOTEARS consistently exhibits performance gains under standardization.
 Establishing a rigorous theoretical explanation for this phenomenon is an important direction for future research.
 Our findings also suggest that TSCD methods respond differently to Z-score standardization and min--max normalization.
 We recommend reporting results under vanilla, standardized, and min--max normalized settings when developing TSCD algorithms, as this practice can provide practitioners with clearer insights into the effects of preprocessing choices and ultimately facilitate the broader adoption of TSCD methods.